Bebenhausen Abbey: Public property

-Following the conclusion of World War II, Germany was divided into French, American, British, and Russian zones of occupation.
+Following the conclusion of World War II, Germany was divided into French, American, British, and Soviet zones of occupation.
 The French zone covered over half of Baden and some of Württemberg, areas further divided into South Baden and Württemberg-Hohenzollern.
 The French civilian government established itself in Baden-Baden, while their military headquarters was in Freudenstadt, not far from Württemberg-Hohenzollern's capital at Tübingen.
 To head Württemberg-Hohenzollern, the French ordered Carlo Schmid, a half-French lawyer who had greeted French forces at Tübingen, to form a civilian government.
 To this end, elections for an advisory board were held on 17 November 1946, and the 65 elected persons met at Bebenhausen Abbey on 17 November.
 After a constitutional referendum and a general election, both held on 18 May 1947, work began on a constitution for Württemberg-Hohenzollern.
 A total of 118 plenary sessions were held in the winter refectory from 3 June 1947 until the state of Baden-Württemberg was formed in 1952.

 In early 1973, a proposal was made by the Baden-Württemberg Office for the Preservation of Monuments (LfD) to the town council of Bebenhausen to place the village under protection as an ensemble (Gesamtanlage) per the Baden-Württemberg Monument Protection Act of 1972.
 The town council met on 8 August 1973 and, on the advice of a representative of the LfD, agreed unanimously to the LfD's proposal and planning.
 The government of Baden-Württemberg officiated this protective status with the issuing of an ordinance on 27 January 1975.

 The summer refectory was closed to visitors in January 2016 following the appearance of large cracks in its vaulting as a result in a fault in its eastern wall.
 Restoration work began immediately and was advised by a collection of experts assembled by Staatliche Schlösser und Gärten Baden-Württemberg (SSG), the cultural heritage management agency charged with the maintenance of state-owned edifices in Baden-Württemberg.
 This work was completed in April 2017.
 Later that year, and lasting into 2019, further work was undertaken at Bebenhausen Abbey to make it more accessible to disabled visitors.

 As a consequence of the COVID-19 pandemic in Germany, SSG announced on 17 March 2020 the closure of all its monuments and cancellation of all events until 3 May.
 Monuments began reopening in early May, from 1 May to 17 May; Bebenhausen Abbey was reopened to visitors on 12 May and the Palace on 16 May.
 SSG again closed monuments on 24 October in response to rising COVID-19 infections.